adamsilver/fdpb/01-a-registration-form.md

 }]);
 ```

+The first rule's method trims the value before checking the length in order to forgive trivial mistakes.
+Jared Spool makes a joke about this in “Design is Metrically Opposed”[^16], at 42 minutes in.
+He says “it takes 1 line of code to trim brackets and dashes from a telephone number, but it takes 10 to tell the user they typed something wrong.”

 The first parameter takes the name of the control and the second takes rules (as an array of objects).
 Each rule contains two properties: method and messsage.
 The `method` is a function that test various conditions to return either `true` or `false`.
 False puts the field into an error state which is used to populate the interface with errors.

 ### Live Inline Validation